Chasing1020/Chasing1020.github.io/post/my-cs-learning-route/index.md

-It's been a year and a half since I studied computer science, and as a period mentor wanted me to organize and share my own computer science related study materials and routes.
+As of the time I am writing this post, I have been studying computer science for a year and a half.
+I have started to organize and share my own computer science related study materials and routes.

 The courses in this schedule are not a substitute for college courses, but they can help you further your studies in computer science, or build an initial understanding of the field.